 Insert an Image Block

-The easiest way to upload images into Klaviyo is to drag an image block into a template:
+The easiest way to upload images into Klaviyo is to simply drag the images from your computer into the template:

-Once you place the image block, you'll be prompted to select your image by:
+Once you place the image block, you'll be prompted to add your image by:

 - Importing from a URL